Greg301003/Boids/README.md

 - Adjust the simulation parameters through command-line arguments or configuration files.

 4. Observe the flocking behavior of the simulated birds!

+## Usage

+- Customize simulation parameters:

+  - Number of boids.
+  - Speed and acceleration limits.
+  - Visibility range.
+  - Alignment, cohesion, and separation factors.
+  - Environment boundaries.
+- Additional features:

+Pause and resume the simulation.
+Modify the appearance of boids and the environment.
+Save screenshots or recordings of the simulation.